Sudan profile - Media

 - Sudan Radio - government-run, national and regional networks in Arabic, English and other languages

-- Mango 96 FM - private, music-based Khartoum station
+- Mango 96 - private, music-based Khartoum station

 - Khartoum FM - private, Khartoum